WHAT IS THE RAH PROGRAM AT MHA IN ULSTER?

 - Must have an OPWDD I/DD Diagnosis and/or Mental health diagnosis

 - RAH serves persons who live at home with their families or caretakers

 - Must live in Ulster or Dutchess County

-- Must be 18 or older
+- Must be 18+ years of age or older

-Also available is a monthly support groups for families of individuals with Autism Spectrum Disorder, ASD Family Matters, a free, confidential support group that provides an opportunity to receive emotional support and to share your experiences and solutions with other families in similar situations.
+Also available is a monthly support groups for families of individuals with Autism Spectrum Disorder, “ASD Family Matters.”
+This is a free, confidential support group that provides an opportunity to receive emotional support and to share your experiences and solutions with other families in similar situations.
 This group is presented by The Mental Health Association and sponsored by a Family support Services Grant from Taconic DDSO, Office for People with Developmental Disabilities.
-Call 845-339-9090, Ext.
-2304.

 Call our Family Peer Advocate at 845-339-9090, Ext.
 2304, or email us at email@example.com